noglitchyo/dealdoh/README.md

 - Testing the installation

 First, you need to know that most of implemented DoH client/server will send/receive DNS requests on the following path:
 `/dns-query`.
-Make sure your Dealdoh proxy has been configured to listen on this route or configure the client accordingly.
+Make sure your Dealdoh's entrypoint has been configured to listen on this route or configure your client accordingly if it is possible.

-Multiple options exists:
+A large variety of client already exists than you can easily find on Internet.
+For testing purpose, I advise the one below:

 * Using the doh-client from [Facebook Experimental](https://github.com/facebookexperimental/doh-proxy)

-To make it easier, I created a [Docker image](https://hub.docker.com/) that you can use by running:
+To make it easier, I created a [Docker image](https://hub.docker.com/) that you can directly pull and run by running:

-`docker run --name dohfb -it noglitchyo/facebookexperimental-doh-proxy doh-client --domain dealdoh.proxy.addr --qname whatismyip.com --dnssec --insecure`
+`docker run --name dohfb -it noglitchyo/facebookexperimental-doh-proxy doh-client --domain <DEALDOH_ENTRYPOINT> --qname google.com --dnssec --insecure`

+*Replace the <DEALDOH_ENTRYPOINT> with the host of your entrypoint for Dealdoh.*

 (Tips: pass the --insecure option to doh-client if you are using self-signed certificates **#notDocumented**)